Global-Health-Engineering/bsf-lcm/README.md

 <p align="middle">
 <img src="img/ETH_GHE_logo.svg" width=600>
 <br><br>
-It compliments the openly-accessible bachelor’s thesis, available on the<br \>
+It compliments the openly-accessible master's thesis, available on the<br \>
 <a href="">ETH Research Collection</a>.
 </p>